lgommans/AppLogger/README.md

 ## Code structure

 This is a standard Visual Studio 2012 project.
 The main file is `Program.cs` which bootstraps the main form `applogger.cs`.
-The other `.cs` files are some helpers.
+The other `.cs` files are all called directly from the main form.